Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 Most importantly, follow your doctor's orders regarding your physical limitations.
 For example, if your doctor tells you to avoid lifting more than ten pounds, don’t carry heavy bags of groceries from your car to your house.
 You could injure yourself, and if you're under surveillance, you could hurt your disability claim too.

-5. Your ERISA Disability Plan Will Require You to File for Social Security Disability
+5. Your ERISA Plan Will Require You to File for Social Security Disability

-If you're getting long-term disability benefits and you're approved for Social Security disability insurance (SSDI), your long-term disability insurance company saves money.
-That's because, if you get SSDI benefits, the LTD insurer can withhold some of your monthly ERISA disability benefits to "offset" your monthly SSDI payment.
+If you're getting long-term disability benefits and you’re also approved for Social Security Disability Insurance (SSDI), your long-term disability insurance company saves money.
+That's because if you get SSDI benefits, the LTD insurer can withhold some of your monthly ERISA disability benefits to offset your monthly SSDI payment.

 The offset gives your long-term disability insurer a big incentive to see you approved for Social Security benefits, which is why you’re required to apply for SSDI.
 Some LTD companies will even arrange for a disability attorney to represent you in getting Social Security benefits.